egee-irl/linode-demo/README.md

 if all looks good, run
 `terraform apply`

-In a a minute or so, you should have a working Linode instance that you can log into!
+After minute or two, you should have a working Linode instance that you can log into!

 When you are finished with this demo, you can tear it all down by running: